Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/WDS student guide - Mobile app innovation.md

 Timeframe: 15 minutes

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer
+1. Meet your table participants and trainer.
-2. Read all of the directions for steps 1–3 in the student guide
+2. Read all of the directions for steps 1–3 in the student guide.
-3. As a table team, review the following customer case study
+3. As a table team, review the following customer case study.

 ### Customer situation